younata/coz-e/src/build_log/chapter_5.md

 Status: Awaiting Cure

 Once the fuselage side layup was finished and repaired, I moved on to glassing the upper longerons.
 Frankly, this was my least favorite layup I've done so far.
 It's a large layup, but the overall section widths were very small, as well as some vertical sections.
 Which meant that I couldn't really use a squeegee to spread epoxy.
 So I had to stipple pretty much the entire layup.
 I squeegeed as much as I could, to both improve the speed as well as to remove air bubbles and voids.
 But still, this was not a fun layup.
-I hope I don't have too many layups like this.

 Because the upper longeron forward of F-28 will be getting cut off in a future chapter, I did not bother glassing forward of the forward doubler.

+This layup turned out horribly.
+Bubbles galore and even some delaminations.

 ## Installing the Lower Longerons